Gamerboy59/rpxy-webui/README.md

    ```bash
    cp .env.example .env
    ```
-   Update at least the following environment variables in the .env file:
+   If you want to use MySQL, update the following environment variables in the .env file:
    ```
    DB_CONNECTION=mysql
    DB_HOST=localhost